AlfredoPardo-zz/cython-basics/README.md

 A PoC to understand and use Cython

 ## Advantages, in my opinion, of using Cython
-* Transforms your .py modules into high-performant C files, and these C files can be compiled as native binary libraries effortlessly.
+* Transforms your *.py* modules into high-performant *C* files, and these *C* files can be compiled as native binary libraries effortlessly.
-* Better code protection than .pyc, which can be reverse-engineered.
+* Better code protection than *.pyc*, which can be reverse-engineered.
 When the compilation is completed, there’s no way to reverse compiled libraries back to readable Python source code.

 ## How to have a feel of it on a Virtual Environment